fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 ## Customize the canvas fill color

-To customize the canvas fill color follow the steps below:
+To customize the canvas fill color the following attributes are used:

 * Specify the hex code of the canvas background color using the `showCanvasBorder` attribute.